care1es5/care1es5.github.io/_posts/2024-03-21-Please-Ghidra-Fix.md

 # Selection

-For most of the time, I used code coverage tools and load its data into Ghidra in order to visualize the executin flow of the target program.
-However, depending on the target program, you may not have an easy way to get its data.
-To get around this, if the program you are looking at is small enough, I used selection tools to select all nodes of the function I am currently looking at and de-select the node that has not been hit:
+For most of the time, it is easier to use code coverage tools and load its data into Ghidra in order to visualize the executin flow of the target program.
+However, depending on the target program, you may not have an easy way to get this data.
+To get around this, if the program you are looking at is small enough, you can use a selection tool to highlight all nodes of the function you are currently looking at and de-select the node that has not been hit:

 ![highlight](/assets/img/ghidra-ida-users-7.png)

-This can be done by `Select` -> `Flow From`.
+This can be done by navigating to `Select` -> `Flow From`.
 It's important to remember this is just a hack.
 Ideally, if you are going the manual analysis route, you should consider permanently setting the colors of each node by right clicking the node and selecting `Colors` -> `Set Colors`.

 # Conclusion